NRLBurnett/burnett-website/docs/about.md

 <!--<br><br>
 I met my wife working at a summer camp outside Augusta and we got married in 2016.
 It was a perfect late summer day at Maple Rock Farm in Parsonsfield.
 Outside of work, we enjoy camping, kayaking, the Ossipee Valley Music Festival and our two cats and I personally enjoy cooking, reading and brewing all-grain beer with my brother.
 On our two acres in Hiram, I'm even cultivating a little vineyard!
 Hopefully the birds are nicer to me this year, though with my plans for doors this summer, I think they’ll get less attention than they would want to be productive… -->
 <br><br>
 These are the things that make me, me.
 I'm ready to learn, and lead.
-Over the next months leading up to November 3rd, I look forward to meeting the residents of senate district 22 and getting to learn even more about the place I’m working to represent.
-If there is an issue near to your heart, please reach out and request a meeting.
+Over the next months leading up to November 3rd, I look forward to meeting the residents of Senate District 22 and getting to learn even more about the place I’m working to represent.
+If there is any concerns or issues near and dear to your heart, please reach out and request a meeting.
 </span>
     </fieldset>
     <p></p>